 This seems obvious but yet even today this is the key data source used in screening and hiring.
 For grad recruitment, your degree, your university and your uni results are key filters used in screening.

-It’s already been four years since Ernst & Young removed university degree classification as an entry criteria as there is ‘no evidence’ it equals success.
+It’s already been four years since Ernst & Young removed university degree classification as an entry criterion as there is ‘no evidence’ it equals success.
 Students are savvy and they know how competitive it is to secure a top graduate job.
 In the UK, the Higher Education Degree Datacheck (Hedd) surveys students and graduates about degree fraud.
 The annual results are pretty consistent – about a third of people embellish or exaggerate their academic qualifications when applying for jobs.
 Read more here >

 We analysed ~13,000 CVs, received over a 5 year period, all for similar roles for a large sales-led organisation.
 From this data set, 2660 were hired and around 9600 rejected.
 We wanted to test how meaningful the CV is as a data source for hiring decisions.

-Look at these two word clouds.
+Look at these two word-clouds.
 One represents the words extracted from the CVs of those who were and the other from those who were rejected.
 Which would you pick?

 A word cloud depicts the relative frequency of words appearing in the set of resumes by the size of the words in the word cloud, i.e. words in larger font size appears more than the ones in smaller font size.
 Given that the two word clouds show no significant differences in the words in larger or smaller font sizes means that the two groups are indistinguishable based on the words used within CV’s.